-Teaching in large classes
+Teaching large classes

 What is a large class?

-Why don’t students participate in large classes?
+Why do many students struggle in large classes?

-Such fears and perceptions are important to keep in mind when you are trying to establish an engaging and comfortable tone in your lecture hall.
+Such fears and perceptions are important to keep in mind when you are trying to establish an engaging and comfortable tone and create a rapport with the large number of students in your lecture hall.
 The following section offers specific advice for common concerns and questions for the lecturer of a large class.
 For more on strategies to develop engaging lectures, see Dynamic lectures.

 Strategies addressing common concerns

 - Use lots of supplemental illustrations/examples that students cannot get any other place other than in class.

 - Give students a topic to think about for the next class discussion or a puzzle to solve for fun or for credit.